kaiinui/list-dev_env/README.md

 ## [Parse.com](https://parse.com/)

-facebook buy it 8.4B$.
-It's just a BaaS with the SDK of iOS/Android/JS.
+facebook bought this 8.4B$.
+This is just a BaaS(Backend as a Service) with the SDK of iOS/Android/JS.
 And also responds to REST API with ActionScript, Clojure, Corona, Java, Javascript, .NET, PHP, Python, Ruby, Unity.
-Nowadays discounted.
+This means, DataStore and Auth function to be a client-side instance.
+And nowadays discounted.

 ## [Firebase](https://www.firebase.com/)